gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>A definite improvement; the presenter can pass the model untouched and the
-view has no rendering code that we would otherwise need to test.
+A definite improvement; the presenter can pass the model untouched and the view has no rendering code that we would otherwise need to test.
 And the fun doesn't stop there.
 Remember the isClickable() and isSelectable() methods?
-Well, let's take a look at how they work in conjunction with ClickEvents that are received within the view.</p>
+Well, let's take a look at how they work in conjunction with ClickEvents that are received within the view.

 <pre class="prettyprint">
   public class ContactsViewImpl&lt;T> extends Composite implements ContactsView&lt;T> {